 - Summarize at least three new things learned from any reading materials that they read throughout the year about their craft

-- Provide at least three constructive critiques on what our competitors have been doing for their campaigns that we could have done better
+- Provide at least three constructive critiques on what my competitors have been doing for their campaigns that I could have done better

-We do this to make sure that only the most passionate about their craft remain with the company for the sake of providing the highest quality expertise and service that we can to you.
+I do this to make sure that I provide the highest quality expertise and service that I can to you.
 Your copywriter may not require this much discipline to stay employed, and that may be just fine for you.
 If it is, no worries; however, make sure that whomever you choose to hire truly does care about what they do, and it should be able to show in everything they have that represents them.
 If not, then it’s time to find yourself a new one that you actually deserve.

 And finally, there is tenet I: no hard reason whatsoever.
 Follow your gut feeling; if you intuitively feel as if whomever you’ve hired isn’t doing a good enough job and that there’s better out there for you…go for it.
 Don’t even think twice.